Sales by Product Tag Report

 How to see customer’s lifetime value

 It is well known that existing customers cost less than attracting new ones for a store.
-Depending on the purchases each customer makes he sets his individual value for a store.
+Depending on the purchases each customer makes, he sets his individual value for a store.

 How to see gross margin in percent

-Gross margin is one of the parameters for the business performance, which shows how much financial funds the store retains.
+Gross margin is one of the parameters for business performance, which shows how much financial funds the store retains.
 The higher this indicator is, the more capital is available to pay for other costs.

 See the gross margin in percent by activating a corresponding column.